cyblogerz/PokeHub/README.md

 3. Make your changes and commit them: `git commit -m 'Add some feature'`
 4. Push to your branch: `git push origin feature-name`
 5. Submit a pull request.

-## Acknowledgments

-- Thanks to the [PokeAPI](https://pokeapi.co/) for providing the Pokémon data.

-Happy Pokémon exploring!